P2: UnderRated Thriller?

 TOMATOMETER CRITICS 35% | AUDIENCE 36%

 Critics Consensus: P2 is full of gore, but low on suspense, featuring a cat-and-mouse plot that has been done many times before.
 Did I mention the gore?
-It's enough that the production crew must have bought loads of Rubbermaid mop buckets to clean it up after each of those gory scenes were shot.
 I wouldn't be surprised if the crew all went home after the movie was finished being filmed carrying a mop bucket as a memento of the shoot!
 Seriously.
-Why would you throw away such a handy piece of cleaning equipment?

 Anyway......